 Open door donor: One type of donor arrangement that allows for the possibility of contact once the child reaches maturity is called an “open door” donation.
 In this arrangement, “once a child turns 18, she’s able to contact a lawyer who holds the donor information, and may be able to set up a meeting between the child and the egg donor,” said Dr. Jerold Goldstein of Fertility Specialists of Texas.
 “This is becoming much more common.”

 Known donor: Lastly, you may choose to work with a known donor, who could be a friend or relative who is willing to undergo the egg extraction process to help you create your family.
-Using an egg donor can certainly help reduce the costs of your overall surrogacy journey if she has agreed to forgo compensation.
-However, a known donor will still be subjected to a rigorous screening process — oftentimes intended parents hope to use a certain known donor, only to later find, following the screening, that she isn’t an unsuitable fit for any number of reasons.
-Still, a trend towards known donors is becoming much more common.
-“Over the past twenty years, the door has really swung towards known donation, which is partly because we can’t guarantee anyone’s anonymity anymore.”
+This is more commonly also a young woman who is happy to meet you if she is donating her eggs to you.
+Using a known egg donor allows you to meet them.
+It does require an extra layer of legal support and protection for both parties called a known donor agreement.
+Using a friend or familial egg donor can certainly help reduce the costs of your overall surrogacy journey if she has agreed to forgo compensation.
+However, a known donor will still be subjected to a rigorous screening process — oftentimes intended parents hope to use a certain known donor, only to later find, following the screening, that she isn’t a suitable fit for any number of reasons.
+There is a trend towards known donors through clinics and agencies as well.
+“Over the past twenty years, the door has really swung towards known donation, which is partly because we can’t guarantee anyone’s anonymity anymore,” said Doctor Ringler of California Fertility Partners.
 With the advent of genetic testing sites like 23andMe and Ancestory.com, and easy access to people worldwide via social media, it is much easier to find genetic relatives than it used to be.

 What’s important when choosing a donor?